 Although this list is technically in no particular order, there is a reason i’ve placed Cold Steel’s Recon 1 Knife first on this list.
 Not only is it questionably one of the best tactical folding knives on the market, but it is one of the two EDC knives that i personally carry with me every single day.
 As both a firefighter and paramedic by trade, an EDC knife is almost a necessity, and I can personally attest to the Recon 1’s durability as well as it’s ability to perform in the field.
 I’ve used it to cut things such as rope, webbing, boxes, and even a seat belt on one occasion.

-The knife’s blade is available in your choice of a tanto point, spear point, or a clip point made from AUS 8 stainless steel.
+The knife’s blade is available in your choice of a tanto point or spear point and is made from AUS 8 stainless steel.
 While not the world’s strongest by design, they have been vacuum heat treated and then cooled in sub-zero temperatures which questionably makes them stronger.
 Additional features include a black teflon coating on each blade that resists rust and glare while providing a consistent lubrication during cutting tasks, a scaled G-10 handle, and Cold Steel’s Tri Ad locking system.
-In my personal opinion, the Cold Steel Recon 1 is hands down the best EDC knife on the market.
+It’s a beastly knife — larger than any other on this list, and, in my personal opinion, the best EDC knife on the market.
 BUY IT NOW

 Zero Tolerance 0801 Titanium Blackwash Knife